Glastis/random_comic_lock/README.md

 # Random Comic Lock Screen
 This script make possible to lock your linux with a random comic from explosm.net using xscreensaver

+# explosm.net

+Nice webside with lot of fun and content.
+All comics are downloads from this website.
+If you like comics, you really should visit explosm.net.

 # Compatibility
 Tested with Ubuntu 14.04 - Trusty
 Should works with others linux.